Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

     - ![image](https://user-images.githubusercontent.com/94720207/166314835-1c7304f1-b55c-4ed9-af1f-00cc98d2a0e4.png)

-- I tried different commands and flags for `nmap` to scan both hosts, but I found nothing.
+- I've tried different commands and flags for `nmap` to scan both hosts, but I found nothing.

     - However, **we know the design of the `physical and logical topology` of the Network, and we can try to `sniff` into the new `broadcast domain` that we have discovered.**